 Normandy offers a fascinating selection of visits for both primary and secondary schools.
-History, including WW2 museums and landing beaches, Food Technology visits and a wide variety of Cross-curriculum visits make this a very rewarding destination.
+Whether your focus is history (in particular WW2), language or even food technology, the wide variety of visits on offer makes this a very rewarding destination.

-Visits to working farms and small artisan workshops are the particular highlight of the Normandy trip for our schools.
-Many famous culinary specialities, such as Camembert cheese and the cider brandy Calvados, are produced in the area; popular visits include the Biscuiterie Les Sables d'Asnelles, Boulangerie Le Fournil, and Manoir d'Apreval Cidery in Honfleur.
+This trip gives the opportunity to visit working farms and small artisan workshops with the chance to try lots of famous culinary specialties.
+Delicacies such as Camembert cheese and the cider brandy Calvados are produced in the area; visits to a biscuit factory and traditional bakery are very popular.

 Our Suggested Itinerary

-Leave school in the evening.
-Overnight Portsmouth-Caen ferry crossing (alternatively, your group could take a shorter Dover-Calais crossing and travel in the daytime, arriving in the evening).
+Leave school in the evening and take the overnight Portsmouth-Caen ferry crossing (alternatively, your group could take a shorter Dover-Calais crossing and travel in the daytime, arriving in the evening).

 Spend some time in Honfleur, a picturesque port and enchanting town which served as inspiration to many Impressionists.